Scouting in Hawaii: Scouting in American Samoa

-The Aloha Council has designated a full-time senior Scout District Executive for American Samoa, John A. Mills, in efforts to elevate the local Scouting program.
-In addition, there are USA Girl Scouts Overseas in Pago Pago, serviced by way of USAGSO headquarters in New York City.
+There are USA Girl Scouts Overseas in Pago Pago, serviced by way of USAGSO headquarters in New York City.

 Scouting in the Federated States of Micronesia

-The Federated States of Micronesia are presently developing BSA Scouting as part of the Aloha Council Pacific Basin District.
-The person responsible for Scouting is Mr. Berson Joseph, Youth Coordinator of the State of Pohnpei Social Affairs Office.
-In addition, there are Girl Scouts of the USA Overseas on Chuuk, Kosrae, Pohnpei, and Yap, serviced by way of USAGSO headquarters in New York.

 Scouting in Guam

 Guam has had BSA Scouting for decades, as part of the Aloha Council Chamorro District.
 Prior to the early 1970s, a separate Chamorro Council serviced the island.
 In addition, there are Girl Scouts of the USA Overseas on Guam, serviced by Guam Girl Scout Council in Hagåtña.

 Scouting in the Marshall Islands

 The Marshall Islands are developing BSA Scouting as part of the Aloha Council Pacific Basin District.
 In addition, there are Girl Scouts of the USA Overseas in Ebeye, Kwajalein, and Majuro, serviced by way of USAGSO headquarters in New York.

 Scouting in the Northern Mariana Islands

 The Northern Mariana Islands have had BSA Scouting for decades, as part of the Aloha Council Pacific Basin District.
 In addition, there are USA Girl Scouts Overseas in Rota, Tinian, and Gregorio T. Camacho Elementary School on Saipan, serviced by way of USAGSO headquarters in New York.